-Each debug core has properties you can change to customize the behavior of the core.
-To learn how to change properties on the debug_core_hub debug core, refer to Changing the BSCAN User Scan Chain of the Debug Core Hub.
+Each debug core has properties you can change to customize its behavior.
+To learn how to change properties on the debug\core\hub debug core, refer to Changing the BSCAN User Scan Chain of the Debug Core Hub.

 You can also change properties on the ILA debug core.
-For instance, to change the number of samples captured by the ILA debug core, do the following:
+For example, to change the number of samples captured by the ILA debug core, do the following:

-- 1. In the Debug window, select the desired ILA core (such as u_ila_0). - 2.
+- 1. In the Debug window, select the desired ILA core (such as u\ila\0). - 2.
 In the Cell Properties window, select the Debug Core Options view. - 3.
-Using the C_DATA_DEPTH pull-down list, select the desired number of samples to be captured.
+Using the C\DATA\DEPTH pull-down list, select the desired number of samples to be captured.